 Provide the following policies and procedures as one searchable pdf; hyperlinks to documents on the institution's website will not be accepted.
-Institutions that have submitted this file in a previous submission, and that have not revised any elements of the file, need only confirm that PEQAB's current version of the institution's policy file is up to date.
+Institutions that have submitted this file in a

 Where there have been revisions or additions to institutional policies, provide an updated PDF containing all current policies and procedures.
 In addition, indicate which policies and/or procedures have been updated.